diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 \end{eqnarray}
 $$

+Starting from the sample $${\bf z}_1$$ from a standart Gaussian, we keep getting $${\bf z}_s$$ at a lower noise level than $${\bf z}_t$$, until we obtain the clean sample.

-### Commparison
+### Comparison

-In summary, we have shown
+So far, we can already discern the similar essences in the two frameworks:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <p>1. <strong>Same forward process</strong>: if we assume that one end of flow matching is Gaussian, and the noise schedule of the diffusion model is in a particular form. </p>
   <p  style="margin: 0;">2. <strong>"Similar" sampling processes</strong>: both follow an iterative update that involves a guess of the clean data at the current time step.
-(Below we will show they are exactly the same!)</p>
+(Spoiler: below we will show they are exactly the same!)</p>
 </div>

 ## Sampling

-It is commonly thought that the two frameworks differ in how they generate samples.
-In particular, it is assumed that flow matching sampling is deterministic with "straight" paths, while diffusion model sampling is stochastic and with curved paths.
+It is commonly thought that the two frameworks differ in how they generate samples: Flow matching sampling is deterministic with "straight" paths, while diffusion model sampling is stochastic and with "curved paths".
 Below we clarify this misconception.
 We will focus on deterministic sampling first which is simpler; we discuss the stochastic case later on.

  Imagine you want to use your trained denoiser model to transform random noise into a datapoint.
 Recall that the DDIM update is given by $${\bf z}_{s} = \alpha_{s} \hat{\bf x} + \sigma_{s} \hat{\boldsymbol \epsilon}$$.
 Interestingly, rearranging terms it can be expressed in the following formulation, with respect to several network outputs and reparametrizations: